Zubaydullo/Blog-Post/README.md

-# blog post site with very limited functionalites and with almost no styling)
+# blog post site with very limited functionalites and with almost no styling!